BazzaCuda/MinimalistMediaPlayerX/README.md

 6. Uses BazDebugWindow (https://github.com/BazzaCuda/BazDebugWindow) for writing debug messages to a separate window, rather than having lots of "ShowMessage" calls which interrupt the operation of the application.
 This is a reworking of the original GExperts' DebugWindow.
 If desired, applications can be distributed with the debug messsages intact and as long as a user doesn't have the BazDebugWindow.exe installed, the calls do nothing.

 7. Uses JCL (https://github.com/project-jedi/jcl) _(jclDebug.pas)_ to populate the stackTrace string in Delphi exceptions _(mmpStackTrace.pas)_, reported in _mmpExceptionHandler.pas_

+8. Uses MediaInfo (https://mediaarea.net/en/MediaInfo) to rapidly extract vital characteristics from any media file. `MMP: Minimalist Media Player` requires MediaInfo.dll to be in the same folder as the executable.

+9. Uses FFMPEG.exe (https://ffmpeg.org/) to rapidly extract segments from an audio or video file and then stitch them together to create a new audio or video file.

+10. Uses the 64-bit versions of libeay32.dll and ssleay32.dll from the Open SSL Shared Library (https://openssl.org). `MMP: Minimalist Media Player` requires both DLLs to be in teh same folder as the executable.